By Michael Grossberg

 * Other Prometheus winners: For a full list of winners – for the annual Best Novel and Best Classic Fiction (Hall of Fame) categories and occasional Special Awards – visit the Prometheus Awards page on the LFS website.

 * Join us!
-To help sustain the Prometheus Awards, join the Libertarian Futurist Society (LFS), a non-profit volunteer association of libertarian sf/fantasy fans and freedom-lovers.
-Libertarian futurists believe cultural change is as vital as political change in achieving universal individual rights and a better world (perhaps eventually, worlds!) for all.
+To help sustain the Prometheus Awards, join the Libertarian Futurist Society (LFS), a non-profit volunteer association of freedom-loving sf/fantasy fans.
+Libertarian futurists believe upholding and advancing our common culture is as vital as political reform in spreading positive visions of the future, achieving a flourishing society based on cooperation instead of coercion and building a better, free-er world (perhaps eventually, worlds) for all.